 This should all work as is.
 Optionally add a little style before continuing:

-Ok let's take a peek at what we have so far by going to localhost:3000/ .
+Ok let’s take a peek at what we have so far by going to localhost:5173/ .

-Finally we will look at how updating the store updates the user interface We will add a form in
+Finally we will look at how updating the store updates the user interface.
+We already have a form

 Try this out yourself, adding a couple of currencies.
 The interface should update straight away.